 The Bonds will be dated the date of their delivery.
-The Bonds will be issued in the principal amounts and will mature on the dates in the years and in the amounts set forth on the inside cover page hereof.
+The Bonds will be issued in the principal amounts and will mature on the dates in the years and in the amounts set forth on the cover page hereof.
 The Bonds will be legally binding general obligations of the County to the payment of which the full faith and credit and unlimited taxing power of the County are pledged.
 (See "THE BONDS-Sources of Payment" herein.)

-Interest on each series of the Bonds, calculated on the basis of a 30-day month/360-day year factor, will be payable at the interest rates specified on the inside cover page of this Official Statement on January 1, 2014, and semiannually thereafter on the first day of July and January of each year until the date of maturity unless redeemed prior to that date.
+Interest on the Bonds, calculated on the basis of a 30-day month/360-day year factor, will be payable at the interest rates specified on the cover page of this Official Statement on January 1, 2015, and semiannually thereafter on the first day of July and January of each year until the date of maturity unless redeemed prior to that date.
 Interest payments will be made to the persons who are registered owners of record as of the 15th day of the month next preceding each such interest payment date.
 Each Bond shall bear interest from the most recent date to which interest has been paid or, if no interest has been paid, from its date of delivery.

 The Bonds will be issued in fully-registered form without coupons, in denominations of \$5,000 and integral multiples thereof.
-Each series of the Bonds initially will be issued in book-entry form without any physical distribution of certificates made to the public.
-The Depository Trust Company, New York, New York ("DTC"), will act as securities depository for each series of the Bonds and the Bonds will be registered in the name of DTC's partnership nominee, Cede & Co.
+The Bonds initially will be issued in book-entry form without any physical distribution of certificates made to the public.
+The Depository Trust Company, New York, New York ("DTC"), will act as securities depository for the Bonds and the Bonds will be registered in the name of DTC's partnership nominee, Cede & Co.
 (See "THE BONDS-DTC and Book-Entry Only System" herein).

-So long as the Bonds of either series are maintained in book-entry form, payments of principal of and interest on the Bonds of such series will be made as described below under "DTC and Book-Entry Only System."
-At any other time the principal amount of the Bonds of such series will be payable at the designated corporate trust office of Manufacturers and Traders Trust Company (the "Bond Registrar and Paying Agent").
+So long as the Bonds are maintained in book-entry form, payments of principal of and interest on the Bonds will be made as described below under "DTC and Book-Entry Only System."
+At any other time the principal amount of the Bonds will be payable at the designated corporate trust office of Manufacturers and Traders Trust Company (the "Bond Registrar and Paying Agent").